 11.Remember that “TPM is the first humanitarian luxury magazine”.
 The article must cater to our demographic and be a useful or inspirational read.

-12. The article must contain a minimum of 300 words.
+12. The article must contain a minimum of 500 words, must be useful, informative and well-written.

 Do you have more questions?